Mondegreen: In songs

 Rap and hip-hop lyrics may be particularly susceptible to being misheard because they do not necessarily follow standard pronunciations.
-The delivery of rap lyrics relies heavily upon an often-regional pronunciation or non-traditional accenting (see African-American Vernacular English) of words and their phonemes to adhere to the artist's stylizations and the lyrics' written structure.
-This issue is exemplified in controversies over alleged transcription errors in Yale University Press's 2010 Anthology of Rap.
+The delivery of rap lyrics often relies heavily upon regional pronunciations or non-traditional accenting of words and phonemes to adhere to the artist's stylizations and the lyrics' written structure.
+This often occurs in the context of African-American Vernacular English (AAVE), as rap as a genre and musical form is associated with the African-American community.
+This can create confusion in audiences not familiar with AAVE.
+The issue is exemplified by controversies over alleged transcription errors in Yale University Press' 2010 Anthology of Rap.